Conveuropean logo

 Weil am rhein Germany

 Sometimes you get a nice photoshoot in the most unexpected place, so it’s good to have a mobile phone with a decent camera at hand to capture the instant.
-This exactly what happened last weekend when we went to the big shopping center in Weil am Rhein, located very close to the river point where countries meet (France, Germany and Switzerland).
-We were in the parking lot and getting ready to leave the place, but when we look outside at the sky, we just saw this amazing view composed of some blueish hues and a stripe of sunny light on the background, so I got my phone and shot a couple of pictures trying to get this view on a picture.
-I wish we will have a new year full of nice sky views like this one we experienced last weekend.
+This is exactly what happened last weekend when we went to the big shopping center in Weil am Rhein, located very close to the river point where countries meet (France, Germany and Switzerland).
+We were in the parking lot and getting ready to leave the place, but when we looked outside at the sky, we just saw this amazing view composed of some blueish hues and a stripe of sunny light in the background, so I got my phone and shot a couple of pictures trying to capture this view.
+I wish we had a new year full of nice sky views like the one we experienced last weekend.
 Happy 2014.

 Tinguely Fountain in a sunny winter day